ltdrdata/CompyUI-Impact-Pack/README.md

 * To use the existing deprecated legacy nodes, you need to enable the MMDet usage configuration.

-## Ultralytics models
-* When using ultralytics models, save them separately in `models/ultralytics/bbox` and `models/ultralytics/segm` depending on the type of model.
-Many models can be downloaded by searching for `ultralytics` in the Model Manager of ComfyUI-Manager.
-* huggingface.co/Bingsu/[adetailer](https://huggingface.co/Bingsu/adetailer/tree/main) - You can download face, people detection models, and clothing detection models.
-* ultralytics/[assets](https://github.com/ultralytics/assets/releases/) - You can download various types of detection models other than faces or people.
-* civitai/[adetailer](https://civitai.com/search/models?sortBy=models_v5&query=adetailer) - You can download various types detection models....Many models are associated with NSFW content.

 ## How to activate 'MMDet usage' (DEPRECATED)
 * Upon the initial execution, an `impact-pack.ini` file will be generated in the custom_nodes/ComfyUI-Impact-Pack directory.
 ```